 This activity offers the unique opportunity for students to negotiate ideas in order to reach a stronger conceptual understanding of magnitude and intensity.
 It also offers the opportunity for students to engage in authentic scientific practices (i.e. argumentation) outside of a traditional laboratory environment.
 By participating in these scientific practices, it also helps improve student conceptions of the nature of science.

-Magnitude vs. Intensity: An Application of the Science Writing Heuristic to Physical Geology (PowerPoint 2007 (.pptx) 4.5MB Jul19 19)
+Magnitude vs. Intensity: An Application of the Science Writing Heuristic to Physical Geology (PowerPoint 2007 (.pptx) PRIVATE FILE 4.5MB Jul19 19)